pchalamet/FiberTask/README.md

-FiberTask is a user land scheduler for managing hundreds of tasks using Windows's fiber threads.
+FiberTask is a user land scheduler based on fibers (cooperative scheduling).
-Scheduling is cooperative and not preemptive.
+It is designed to handle hundreds of cooperatives tasks without standard threads overhead.

 FiberTask is a C++ library with C-bindings.